Grievance Mechanism (GM) for PREPARE Ukraine Project, being implemented under World Bank Group support

 Grievances, suggestions, feedback, and comments may be submitted via the following channels:

-- Toll-free Telephone Hotline: +38 096 582 83 13 (operated by the PPP Agency)
+• Telephone: +38 096 582 83 13 (operated by the PPP Agency)

-- Letter to the postal address of the PPP Agency: 03150, Київ, вул. Антоновича, 174
+• Letter to the postal address of the PPP Agency: 03150, Київ, вул. Антоновича, 174

-- In person: at the above addresses or at the addresses of those to whom authority has been delegated
+• In person: at the above addresses or at the addresses of those to whom authority has been delegated.

 Stakeholders/complainants may submit grievances (feedback/comments/suggestions) without disclosing personal data (anonymous submissions).
 This specifically applies to grievances regarding sexual exploitation, sexual harassment, or gender-based violence.
 All anonymous grievances/complaints and appeals will be reviewed and registered in the same manner as other grievances and complaints.